 Information you have provided us with

 This includes your e-mail address, name, billing address, home address, contact number and CV.
 We will collect personal data from you in accordance with the purposes outlined in this document.
-This will be personal data used to facilitate a consultant/client type relationship usually your name and email address and billing information and to provide you additional ancillary services if chosen by the client e.g. Strengths profile psychometric testing, CV review.
+This will be personal data used to facilitate a consultant/client type relationship usually your name and email address and billing information and to provide you additional ancillary services if chosen by the client e.g. Strengths profile or Emotional Quotient Inventory EQ-i2.0 testing, CV review.
 If you are a sole trader or partnership, we would consider your address to be personal data.
 We save the information you provide us with for you to comment or perform other activities on the website.
 This information includes, for example, your name, address, contact number and e-mail address.

 Information automatically collected about you